RanjanaRK/shortify-api/README.md

 ### 🔐 Authentication & Security

 - User registration & login
+- JWT-based authentication
+  - Access Token
-- JWT Access & Refresh token authentication
+  - Refresh Token
-- Secure logout
+- Secure logout (refresh token invalidation)
 - Account deletion
-- Rate limiting (anonymous & authenticated users)
+- Protected routes using middleware

+### 🕵️ Anonymous User Support (Cookie-Based)

+- When a user accesses the platform without authentication:
+  - A temporary **anonymousUserId** is generated
+  - The ID is stored securely in an HTTP-only cookie
+- This ID is used to:
+  - Track anonymous URL generation count
+  - Enforce the free limit of **3 URL generations**
+- Once the user logs in or registers:
+  - The anonymous cookie is **deleted**
+  - The user transitions fully to an authenticated session
+- This ensures clean state management and prevents duplicate tracking

 ### 🔗 URL Management

-- Short URL generation
-- Redirection handling
+- Generate short URLs
+- Redirect short URLs to original URLs
-- QR code generation
+- QR code generation for URLs
+- Supports both anonymous and authenticated users

-### 📊 Analytics
+### 📊 Analytics & User Activity

-- Click analytics
+- Click count tracking per URL
-- User activity tracking
+- User activity logging
+- Analytics available for authenticated users

 ---

+## 🛠 Tech Stack

+- Node.js
+- Express.js
+- MongoDB
+- Mongoose
+- JWT

+---

+## 🔑 Authentication Flow

+- Access token for protected APIs
+- Refresh token rotation
+- Token invalidation on logout